yiyang-gao-1/maihda-website/content/introduction-to-maihda.md

 This collection presents foundational papers on the Multilevel Analysis of Individual Heterogeneity and Discriminatory Accuracy approach.

-### Featured Paper
+### Featured Papers

-**Applying intersectional multilevel analysis of individual heterogeneity and discriminatory accuracy (MAIHDA)**
+**A tutorial for conducting intersectional multilevel analysis of individual heterogeneity and discriminatory accuracy (MAIHDA)**

-Authors: Evans, C.R., Williams, D.R., Onnela, J.P., Subramanian, S.V.
+Authors: Evans, C.R., Leckie, G., Subramanian, S.V., Bell, A., Merlo, J.
+Year: 2024
+Journal: SSM-population health, 26, 101664

+This comprehensive tutorial provides step-by-step guidance for researchers seeking to implement MAIHDA methodology in their intersectional analyses of health and social disparities.

+---

+**Using shrinkage in multilevel models to understand intersectionality**

+Authors: Bell, A., Holman, D., Jones, K.
-Year: 2018
+Year: 2019
-Journal: Social Science & Medicine

-This seminal paper introduces MAIHDA as a novel quantitative intersectional methodology for analyzing health disparities across multiple intersecting social positions.
+Journal: Methodology

+This paper explores the application of shrinkage techniques in multilevel models to better understand intersectional patterns and reduce the impact of small sample sizes in intersectional strata.